 God blessed them; and said to them, “Be fruitful and multiply, and fill the earth.

-From Matthew to Acts we find the word disciple used 263 times; compare that with the word Christian used only three.
+From Matthew to Acts we find the word disciple used 263 times; compare that with the word Christian- used only three.
 Jesus made an appointment at the Lord’s Supper, that after His death, burial and resurrection, they were to meet Him on a specific mountain to receive His last will and testament.
-They, just like the Jewish bride, drank the cup signifying the accepted His contract.
+They, just as a Jewish bride would do, drank the cup signifying the accepted His contract.
 And so, after His resurrection, they traveled 75 miles from Jerusalem to Galilee to the specific mountain He had designated to receive their marching orders.
 It was his last command before he returned to heaven to prepare a place for His Bride...
 He was saying invest in others as I have invested in you!

-In one of Herb Hodges lessons He highlights the differences between the Savior’s life style and the life style of Satan.
+In one of Herb Hodges lessons he highlights the differences between the Savior’s life style and the life style of Satan.
 He calls the lifestyle of the self-centered sinner, Satan’s lifestyle.
-This person can never be happy or get enough and everything she gets is for self-us.
+This person can never be happy or get enough and everything she gets is for self-use.
 This person takes and does not give.
 This is the only life a sinner can live.
 Life for this person is all about me!

 The Savior’s lifestyle is all about others not self-centered.
-This is the lifestyle of a servant who puts other people before self because she realizes that everything she has belongs to the Lord and uses it all-- time, energy, wisdom, resources for the growth and benefit of others.
-Life for the person following Jesus is all about others not self!
-This lifestyle Explodes the gospel all over the world.
+This is the lifestyle of a servant who puts other people before self because she realizes that everything she has belongs to the Lord and uses it all-- time, energy, wisdom, and resources for the growth and benefit of others.
+Life, for the person following Jesus, is all about others not self!
+This lifestyle explodes the gospel all over the world.
 (Luke 9:22-23; 22:26-27, Mark 10:44-45) I have written a lesson based on Herb Hodges lesson titled, “Who is your You?”

 1 Thessalonians 2:19-20